zoejane/rqcli/README.md

 - Arguments that start with `--` are options.
 - Arguments that start with `-` are shortcuts for an option.

-##### Step-by-step guide
+##### Step-By-Step Guide
-1. Navigate to the top level of your reviews folders.
-If you don't have your resources collected in one top-level folder, I suggest you take this opportunity to make that happen :smile:.
+1. Navigate to the folder you want to use for your work with reviews.
 1. Get the token from the API.
     - Navigate to the [Reviews Dashboard](https://review.udacity.com/#!/submissions/dashboard).
     - Click on API Access:
     - ![API Access](ss_api_access.png)
     - Copy the token.
 1. Run `rqcli setup <yourToken>`.
 Some tokens include dashes (`-`) and these must be in quotes (`"token-moretoken"`).
 This will create the `api` folder where your token and certifications are stored.
-    - The command lets you know if any submissions are currently assigned to you, and also retrieves any unread feedbacks from the last 30 days.
+    - The command lets you know if any submissions are currently assigned to you, and also if there are any unread feedbacks from the last 30 days.
     - You can add the option `--notify` to get desktop notifications of any unread feedbacks and active reviews.
 1. You can do many things from here, but the most common task will be to start requesting reviews from the review queue.
-You do this by using the `assign` command.
+Do this by using the `assign` command.

-You can read all about the commands in the following section.

 # :nut_and_bolt: CLI commands

 #### `token`
 - Command: `rqcli token <token>`
 - Description: _Stores an API Auth token and the day-of-year to be able to calculate the tokens age._
-- Arguments: `<token>`, your token which you can copy from your dashboard > API Access.
+- Arguments: `<token>`, the API authentication token which is available from the reviews dashboard > API Access.
 Some tokens include dashes (`-`) and these must be in quotes (`"token-moretoken"`).

 #### `certs`
 - Command: `rqcli certs --update`
-- Description: _Displays all of the project names with ids for which you are certified._
+- Description: _Displays all of the project names with ids for which the authenticated user is certified._
-- Options: `-u`, `--update`, updates your certifications.
+- Options: `-u`, `--update`, updates certifications.

 #### `assigned`
 - Command: `rqcli assigned`